 There’s a lot to see and do around this often-overlooked section of Colorado.
 Downtown has everything you need in terms of commerce.
 The picturesque Victorian architecture and red-brick streets are sure to leave a lasting impression.

-The population was 9,096 in 2010, making it the largest and liveliest city in Las Animas County.
+The population was 8,329 in 2020, making it the largest and liveliest city in Las Animas County.
 It’s also the county seat.
 Parties and community gatherings are encouraged in their parks.
-If you want a more physical tour, you can trek the Santa Fe Trail, which overlooks the Mexico border and the Raton Pass.
+If you want a more adventurous tour, you can trek the Santa Fe Trail, which overlooks the New Mexico border and the Raton Pass.

 Trinidad also has a lot of indoor activities as well as museums that commemorate the drastic transformation the town has undergone over the past decades.